 Spending 4 days in Bangkok is the perfect amount of time to discover the best places in and around the city.
 If you’re planning to visit Thailand or other Southeast Asian countries and you have a layover in Bangkok it’s worth to extend your stay with a few extra days to properly explore the city.

 I hope you liked this 4 day Bangkok itinerary and it will help you to plan your own trip.
-If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
+If you have any questions feel free to leave a comment below or send me an email, I always love helping you out and telling you all about some of the things to do in Bangkok in 4 days!
 Have you ever been to Bangkok?
 How did you like it?
 Let me know in the comments!